mfaulk01/Skills-Assessment/README.md

 * Input all of the text and added the specified font and colors.
 * Inserted the HERO image into the .wrapper using CSS
 * Inserted the COLLAGE images using HTML
-* Used margin and padding to lind all of the elemnents up as closely as possible
+* Used margin and padding to line all of the elemnents up as closely as possible

 Conclusion